This project investigated the potential for energy bill savings for European consumers using dynamic time-of-use tariffs and heat pumps.

 Our impact

 LCP Delta’s market-specific understanding of heating and EV usage ensured our analysis was accurate and insightful for each market.
-BEUC will publish the report in April 2024; LCP Delta will support marketing of the report to ensure the findings reach a wide audience.
+BEUC published the report in April 2024, and we supported the marketing of the report to ensure the findings reach a wide audience.